• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-Minimalism in photography strives to reduce their pictures to their essential elements and thus create clear, unobtrusive compositions.
-These minimalist photos enable your audience to see motifs without excessive stimuli.
+Minimalism in photography aims to reduce your images to their essential elements, thereby creating clear, unobtrusive compositions.
+These minimalist photos allow your audience to see the subjects without excessive visual stimuli.

-By leaving unnecessary elements, strong emotions can be awakened and permanent impressions can be left.
-This approach teaches us to appreciate the simplicity and to admire the beauty of the less.
+By omitting unnecessary elements, strong emotions can be evoked and lasting impressions left.
+This approach teaches us to appreciate simplicity and admire the beauty of less.

 Minimalism in photography is above all an art of reduction.